How to Use Ahrefs Link Building: A Simple Guide

 Doing a deep dive into a single competitor’s backlink profile can reveal their entire strategy.
 In Site Explorer, enter a competitor’s domain to see every site that links to them.
 Pay close attention to the “Referring page” (where the link comes from) and the “Anchor and target URL” (what page the link points to).
 Are they getting links from guest posts, resource pages, or product reviews?
 Which of their pages attract the most links?
 This information shows you what’s working in your industry.
 You can use this competitor analysis to replicate their successes and find link-building tactics you may have overlooked.

-How to Use Ahrefs Data to Build Your Strategy
+How to Use Ahrefs Data to Build Your Link Strategy

 Once you understand the metrics, you can use Ahrefs data to build a link-building strategy that gets results.
 This isn’t about guesswork; it’s about using insights to make informed decisions that strengthen your site’s authority over time.
 A solid strategy involves identifying opportunities, setting clear goals, avoiding common pitfalls, and following best practices for sustainable growth.